larakeyssner/Spatial_Ecology_in_R/Presentation-Project.md

 - Several hot-spots of bird observations are visible across different habitats, consistent with the ridge analysis results
 - Urban hot-spots are found in densely built-up areas as well as in open spaces
 - Forest hot-spots occur within the forest interior, but also in urban areas with abundant green patches
-- Recognisable hot-spot where urban and forest analysis overlaps
+- Recognisable hot-spot where urban and forest analysis overlap

 ## Analysis of Areas with the Highest Observation Rate